Skip to main content

 Messages SHOULD be meaningful and human readable to facilitate debugging or appropriate notification to users.

-The contents of the message MUST NOT affect CVM state, however it SHOULD be returned to clients by peers for informational purposes.
+If not otherwise handled, the contents of the message SHOULD be returned to clients by peers for informational purposes.

 Try / Catch